AlanKostrick/spring-security-demo/README.md

 ## Spring Security Demo

 This project uses Spring **VERSION 1.5** and Spring Security to control access levels for both an admin user and a guest user.
+It creates one simple JPA entity...`Post` that takes on a field called `content`.

 ### Dependencies Used
 	- compile('org.springframework.boot:spring-boot-starter-security')